What You’ll Learn 🛠️

 View options

-The Show names in graph option as seen in previous screenshots add the names to the vectors of each run, e.g. Initial run, Trial, 1.run, Current...
+The Show Names in Graph option, as seen in previous screenshots, adds labels to the vectors of each run (e.g., Initial Run, Trial, 1st Run, Current).

-To check if amplitude and phase are stable at the operational speed, it may be helpful to trace the current vector over the change of RPM, this can be done by selecting Trace current measure.
+To check whether the amplitude and phase are stable at the operational speed, it may be helpful to trace the current vector over changes in RPM.
+This can be done by selecting Trace Current Measure.

 Weight splitting

-When you have a rotor/plane with a certain number of slots/blades/holes, where the weights can be mounted, it would be much easier just to know the position number and split the weights instead of the absolute angle.
+When you have a rotor or plane with a specific number of slots, blades, or holes where the weights can be mounted, it is often much easier to use the position numbers and split the weights accordingly, rather than relying on the absolute angle.

 Measure options